 - Show your appreciation and love that you have for your partner.
 Trust me, its very important to be expressive.

 - Create healthy boundaries with your respective parents.
 You both are adults with your own values, rights, choices, preferences and capacities.
-Do not turn to your parents for every small issue till it’s inevitable.
+Do not turn to your parents for every small issue until it’s emergency.

 - When you are in relationship it is believed that you are an adult.
 Take the charge of your life and relationship.
 Don’t turn to your parents to seek permissions.
 It will make your spouse feel insignificant.